syncfusion-content/angular-docs/angular/GettingStarted/getting-started-angular-cli.md

 {% endhighlight %}

-* Syncfusion JavaScript widgets need `window.jQuery` object to render the Angular components, since, we need to import jQuery in `polyfills.ts` file as like the below code snippet which we already configured in our [webpack angular seed](https://github.com/syncfusion/angular2-seeds/blob/master/src/vendor.ts/#L12-L14) application.
+* Syncfusion JavaScript widgets need `window.jQuery` object to render the Angular components, since, we need to import jQuery in `src/polyfills.ts` file as like the below code snippet which we already configured in our [webpack angular seed](https://github.com/syncfusion/angular2-seeds/blob/master/src/vendor.ts/#L12-L14) application.

 {% highlight javascript %}